Tapan48/Stock_Screener/README.md

 # Stock Screener

-A comprehensive stock screening application built with Python and Next.js that uses Zerodha Kite Connect API to fetch historical and live stock data, calculate technical indicators, and generate trading signals.
+A comprehensive stock screening application built with Python and React that uses Zerodha Kite Connect API to fetch historical and live stock data, calculate technical indicators, and generate trading signals.

 ## Features